Current status of PFS

 System throughput

-Based on data of bright Calspec stars and F-type stars for the flux calibration, we confirmed that the system throughput is basically consistent with the expectation integrating observed/laboratory data of each sub-system component, which is now incoporated in the current version of ETC. Note that the enhancement of throughput thanks to the index-matching gel is not yet included in ETC.
+Based on data of bright Calspec stars and F-type stars for the flux calibration, we confirmed that the system throughput is basically consistent with the expectation integrating observed/laboratory data of each sub-system component, which is now incoporated in the current version of ETC. Note that the throughput has been adjusted based on data obtained in S25A and slight improvement in throughput enhancement thanks to the index-matching gel should now be included in ETC.

 Signal-to-Noise Ratio